DF4IAH/avr_DF4IAH_10MHz_Bootloader/README.md

 Due to its nature the device has to keep the local clock in the secured boundaries.
 Only then the high quality stability of the GPS clock system can be delivered to the user.
 For this reason when the local clock gets more out of balance and to one of its boundaries, a phase correction impulse is added to the local system to find the balance, again.
-When running long this is fine and gived good results for the user.
+When running long this is fine and gave good results for the user.
-On the other hand when the GPS receiption is bad, the almanac data poor or the temperature variance at the VC-TCXO increasing, that local error-signal has to be corrected sometimes whith sharp corrections.
+On the other hand when the GPS signals are poor, the almanac data poor or the temperature variance at the VC-TCXO increasing, that local error-signal has to be corrected sometimes with sharp corrections.
 So be warned to keep the device running in an air-locked container and a good GPS antenna position is a __must__ to get good results.

 There are three different kinds of GPS units used by this project.
 Each of them are utilizing the __MediaTek MT3333__ chipset, but each of the manufacturer is running its own configuration on it.
 By this, some minor differences occur.
 All of this GPS devices are able to track on GPS (western satellites) and Glonass/BeiDou (eastern satellites) signals.
-Later at the works the author found out that the parallel receiption of GPS and Glonass can result to interrupted functionality.
+Later at the works the author found out that the parallel processing of GPS and Glonass can result to interrupted functionality.
-With NMEA programming the GPS device receives the command to ignore the Glonass signals but not all of them do honour that and start up tracking of all received signals.
+With NMEA programming the GPS device receives the command to ignore the Glonass signals but not all of them do honor that and start up tracking of all received signals.
 The only work-around for this is to use a more selective GPS-antenna that filters out the Glonass signals away from the single GPS frequency.

-The author have his reference clocks running for month without any problems, the firmware is stable - __use on your own risk, only!__
+The author has his reference clocks running for month without any problems, the firmware is stable - __use on your own risk, only!__

-If you find this project nice you are welcommed to spawn of.
+If you find this project nice you are welcomed to spawn of.

-Any new modifications may result to harm this behaviour.
+Any new modifications may result to harm this behavior.
-Make your own decitions, be warned.
+Make your own decisions, be warned.

 ### Credits
 I like to thank these following programmers and groups: